How to Stay at Home: Episodes

-All episodes were written and directed by Eric Goldberg.

 Production

 Development

 During Fall 2020, animator Eric Goldberg pitched to Walt Disney Animation Studios chief creative officer Jennifer Lee and president Clark Spencer a series of shorts starring Goofy that centered on his life during the COVID-19 pandemic in the spirit of his How to... shorts, having been personally fond of the character.
 Lee and Spencer felt that Goofy's "everyman" persona was perfect to showcase regular life during the pandemic.
-The series was announced on July 26, 2021, with Goldberg set to direct and Dorothy McKim set to produce.
+The series was announced in July 2021, with Goldberg set to direct and Dorothy McKim set to produce.
 Bill Farmer and Corey Burton reprise their roles from previous Disney media as Goofy and The Narrator.
 In addition to the three initial shorts, Goldberg pitched to Lee several additional ideas for How to Stay at Home shorts.

 Animation

 Contrary to most modern Walt Disney Animation Studios productions, the series was made with hand-drawn animation.
-Each short had a different supervising animator; Goldberg was the supervising animator for How to Wear a Mask, Randy Haycock for Learning to Cook, and Mark Henn for Binge Watching.
+Each short had a different supervising animator; Goldberg was the supervising animator for How to Wear a Mask, Randy Haycock for Learning to Cook and Mark Henn for Binge Watching.
 Goldberg choose to animate How to Wear a Mask due to the short's use of physical humor, which he always was personally fond of.
 McKim assembled a 10-people team for the series.
 Due to the pandemic, the shorts were remotely produced, with technical director Brandon Bloch delivering scenes personally to the animators' homes after receiving them at Goldberg's home.
 While the shorts were inspired by the How to...
-Goofy shorts directed by Jack Kinney, the animators didn't wanted them to "feel like it came directly from 1942", so background artist Lureline Weatherly made backgrounds more detailed than those of the original shorts, and Goofy was given a slightly thicker outline in order for the animation to feel modern, while also evoking the original shorts.
+Goofy shorts directed by Jack Kinney, the animators didn't want them to "feel like it came directly from 1942", so background artist Lureline Weatherly made backgrounds more detailed than those of the original shorts and Goofy was given an extremely thicker outline in order for the animation to feel modern, while also evoking the original shorts.